What is in this leaflet

 Tell your doctor as soon as possible if you notice any of the following:

-- muscle spasm, stiffness, weakness or movement disorders
+- muscle spasms, stiffness, weakness or movement disorders

 - abnormal facial movements such as tongue thrusting, repetitive chewing, jaw swinging, or grimacing